Local regularity and finite time singularity for the generalized SQG equation on the half-plane: Introduction and Main Results

 3. One has a choice of $\beta$ when $\alpha\in(0,\frac 14)$, and arguably $\beta=2\alpha$ could be considered most natural as this reflects precisely the level of boundary regularity exhibited by general solutions with smooth initial data.

-Theorem \ref{T.1.1}(ii) seems to be the first result for this general family of fluid PDEs that obtains finite time singularity via analytic methods in a natural space for a local well-posedness theory.
-We compare this to Elgindi's recent surprising blow-up result for the axisymmetric 3D Euler equation on $\bbR^3$ \cite{Elgindi}, which requires initial data to have H\"older continuous vorticity (it then becomes unbounded in finite time), something that smooth axisymmetric solutions to 3D Euler cannot achieve because the PDE is globally regular in that setting (this is similar in spirit to the case of exponential growth for Euler on $\bbT^2$ in \cite{ZlaEulerexp}).
-We also mention the very recent preprint by Chen and Hou \cite{CheHou} with a finite time blow-up result for 3D Euler on bounded domains, which is stated in the natural space for smooth solutions but its proof also heavily employs computer-assisted methods.
+Theorem \ref{T.1.1}(ii) seems to be the first result for this general family of fluid PDEs that demonstrates finite time singularity from smooth initial data.
+We compare it to Elgindi's recent surprising blow-up result for the axisymmetric Euler equation without swirl on $\bbR^3$ \cite{Elgindi}, which requires initial data to have H\"older continuous vorticity (it then becomes unbounded in finite time), something that smooth axisymmetric swirl-free solutions to Euler on $\bbR^3$ cannot achieve because the PDE is globally regular in that setting (this result may be similar in spirit to the exponential growth examples for Euler on $\bbT^2$ in \cite{ZlaEulerexp}).
+We also mention here preprints \cite{CheHou, CheHou2} by Chen and Hou, the second of which was completed shortly after the present work.
+These together provide finite time smooth initial data blow-up results for both 3D axisymmetric Euler and 2D Boussinesq equations on bounded domains, and their proofs heavily employ computer-assisted methods.

-We note that the proof of Theorem \ref{T.1.1}(ii) provides blow-up that seems to be happening via $\|\partial_{x_1}\tht (t,\cdot)\|_{L^\infty}$ becoming unbounded in finite time (it is a contradiction argument, so it does not actually determine the nature of the singularity).
+We note that the proof of Theorem \ref{T.1.1}(ii) suggests that the blow-up there is happening via $\partial_{x_1}\tht (t,\cdot)$ becoming unbounded near the origin (it is a contradiction argument, so it does not actually determine the exact nature of the singularity).
 Since functions in $X_\beta$ have $\partial_{x_1}\tht$ bounded up to the boundary, this further illustrates that the blow-up in Theorem \ref{T.1.1}(ii) is truly a non-linear phenomenon, rather than somehow caused by the space $X_\beta$.

 Our second main result provides a complete answer to the natural question of sharpness of (both parts of) Theorem \ref{T.1.1}.

 \begin{theorem} \lb{T.1.2} PDE \eqref{1.1} is ill-posed in $X_\beta$ for any $\alpha\in(0,\frac 12)$ and $\beta\in[0,1)\setminus [2\alpha,1-2\alpha]$ (with $[2\alpha,1-2\alpha]:=\emptyset$ when $\alpha>\frac 14$). \end{theorem}